 This section contains a summary with various information about this KVM IP Console Module and it's current firmware and allows you to reset the card.
+You may have a look at Figure 6-34 for an example.

-The Data file for support allows user to download the KVM IP Console Module data file with specific support information.
-This is an XML file with certain customized support information like the serial number etc. User may send us this information together with a support request.
+The Data file for support allows you to download the KVM IP Console Module data file with specific support information.
+This is an XML file with certain customized support information like the serial number etc. You may send us this information together with a support request.
 It will help us to locate and solve your reported problem.

-Connected Users
+Connected Users]

 test (62.238.0.39) active

 test (80.145.25.183) 26 min idle

 test (212.183.10.29) 20 min idle

-test (62.153.241.228) RC (exclusive) active
+test (62.153.241.228) RC (exc lusive) active

-- 1